pdonaire1/diccionario_de_comandos/Django/create_temporary_token.md

     temporary_token.hash_get_limit(token_encode)
     >> False  # return false because token_encode does not have limit

-Second Temporary Token Class Content
+Second, Temporary Token Class Content
 =============================
+You can create a file ´temporary_token.py´ with this content:

     from django.contrib.auth.tokens import default_token_generator
     from django.utils.encoding import force_bytes